monikase/AI_Ethics/Fairness_Implementation_Playbook/Fairness_Implementation_Playbook.md

 ## 14. Relationship to Other Playbooks

+This playbook is part of a broader fairness framework consisting of complementary playbooks that address different stages of the AI lifecycle:

+- **Fairness Audit Playbook**
+  → identifies and measures bias in AI systems
+  → provides diagnostic insights into fairness risks and affected groups
+  → serves as the **entry point** for fairness work

 - **Fairness Intervention Playbook**
   → defines technical mitigation strategies
+  → guides selection of data, model, and post-processing interventions
+  → translates identified bias into actionable solutions

 - **Fairness Implementation Playbook (this document)**
-  → defines operational deployment across the lifecycle
+  → defines how fairness is operationalized across teams, governance, and systems
+  → integrates development practices, decision-making structures, and compliance processes

-Together, they form a complete system:
+Together, these playbooks form a complete fairness lifecycle:

-👉 **Decision → Implementation → Intervention → Validation → Compliance**
+👉 **Audit → Decision → Implementation → Intervention → Validation → Compliance → Monitoring**

+This structure ensures that fairness is not treated as a one-time activity, but as a continuous, system-wide capability.

 ---